Raqqa campaign (2012–2013)

-The Raqqa campaign (2012–2013) was a series of battles and offensives launched by various Syrian rebel groups, led by Ahrar al-Sham and the al-Nusra Front, against Syrian government forces in the Raqqa Governorate as part of the Syrian civil war.
+The Raqqa campaign (2012–2013) was a series of battles and offensives launched by various Syrian rebel groups, led by Ahrar al-Sham and al-Nusra Front, against Syrian government forces in the Raqqa Governorate as part of the Syrian civil war.
 The campaign was launched at the second half of 2012 and ended in the capture of the city of Raqqa as well as dozens of smaller towns and facilities.

 The campaign

 2012

 On 19 September 2012, Free Syrian Army rebels led by the Farouq Brigades captured the border town of Tell Abyad and its border crossing with the town of Akçakale in Turkey.
 The next day, the Syrian Air Force bombed a petrol station in Tell Abyad, killing 30 civilians and wounding 70.
 A rebel fighter was also mortally wounded.
 In October, Syrian government forces launched a counteroffensive in Tell Abyad which resulted in a border clash between Syria and Turkey.

-On 12 October 2012, the al-Nusra Front and Harakat Fajr ash-Sham al-Islamiya attacked the Suluq barracks in Raqqa and claimed to have killed 32 Syrian soldiers.
+On 12 October 2012, al-Nusra Front, Harakat Fajr ash-Sham al-Islamiya and "a group of Chechen fighters" attacked the Suluq barracks in Raqqa and claimed to have killed 32 Syrian soldiers.

 In November 2012, both the rebels and government forces set up checkpoints on the road between al-Thawrah (Tabqa) and Aleppo.
 By the end of December, the majority of the Raqqa province were reportedly under rebel control, and rebel fighters entered al-Thawra.

 2013

 Battle of al-Thawrah

 On 10 January 2013, heavy clashes erupted in the town of al-Thawra and the Syrian Air Force in Tabqa airbase shelled the town with artillery.
-By 11 February, rebels led by the al-Nusra Front fully captured both the town and the Tabqa Dam next to it.
+By 11 February, rebels led by al-Nusra Front fully captured both the town and the Tabqa Dam next to it.